Arlene404/alx-low_level_programming/0x02-functions_nested_loops/README.md

 A function that prints every minute of the day Jack Bauer, starting from 00:00 23:59 A function that prints the 9 times table, starting with 0.
-Function that adds two integers and returns the result
+Function that adds two integers and returns the result A function prints all natural numbers from n to 98